cadolphs/aoc_2021_rust/docs/day04.md

 Or, even easier, if we _assume_ correct boards, all we need to do is keep track of _how many entries_ we've had in a given column.
 Hah.
 Oh wait.
 For the check-sum computation we need to know which numbers are marked / unmarked.
 So there.
 Betterr to _honestly_ represent the state of the game, not optimize prematurely until we also know part b) of the challenge.

+So.
+Let's write some _logic_.
+For that, I'll want a simple initial test.
+What's the simplest happy path?
+I create a board, mark a number.
+Then get a list of all marked numbers.